coryarcangel/coryarcangel.com/_things-i-made/2014-032-so-shines-a-good-deed-in-a-weary-world.md

 type: '2'
 long_id: 2014-032 So shines a good deed in a weary world
 url: 2014-032-so-shines-a-good-deed-in-a-weary-world
+title: So shines a good deed in a weary world (dunkindonuts.com)
 year: '2014'
 medium: Single channel video
 commission: